Edw590/VISOR---Android-Version-Assistant/README.md

 - Create an Issue here: https://github.com/DADi590/V.I.S.O.R.---A-real-assistant--Android-Client/issues
 - Create a Discussion here: https://github.com/DADi590/V.I.S.O.R.---A-real-assistant--Android-Client/discussions

-## Final notes
+## Final notes and contributing
 Hope you like the app!
-Any new ideas are welcomed!
-(I just may or may not implement them that fast - student)
+Any new ideas and/or improvements are welcomed!
+(Just giving the idea and/or making a pull request)